CrunchyData/pgmonitor/hugo/content/_index.md

 #### Known issues

-- PostgreSQL 10+ SCRAM-SHA-256 encrypted passwords are not yet supported by the underlying Go library used by postgres_exporter.
+- PostgreSQL 10+ SCRAM-SHA-256 encrypted passwords are supported on the Linux version of pgMonitor 4.0 or later only.

 ## Installation